 Veterinary Spinal Surgery in South Florida

 Spinal surgery can sound intimidating.
 When your pet is having difficulty walking and experiencing back or neck pain or is dragging their rear limbs, it can be scary to hear that your pet may need surgery.
-Rest assured that our neurologists perform spinal surgeries every single day; in fact, we have helped over 20,000 pets regain their ability to walk.
+Rest assured that our neurologists in Miami and Boynton Beach perform spinal surgeries every single day; in fact, we have helped over 20,000 pets regain their ability to walk.
 If your pet needs spinal surgery, we are confident that there are no better hands to care for your pet than ours.

 Why Might My Pet Need Spinal Surgery?